paddysrepairs/Active-Directory-Deployment/README.md

 - Step 26- Change remote access on Client-1 so that all domain users can access the machine remotely.
 - Step 27- Pulled script to create our _EMPLOYEES directory for this exercise.
 Save to easy access location.
 - Step 28- Double check your active directory users and computers organization unit for spelling to match script.
-- Step 29- Run powershell script.
+- Step 29- Run Powershell script.
 Employee roster created successfully!
 - Step 30- Try logging in with one of the accounts we created on Client-1.
-Check to see if account is listed in powershell with command "whoami" if it lists the account you have successfully setup the account running it from active directory.
+Check to see if account is listed in Powershell with command "whoami" if it lists the account you have successfully setup the account running it from active directory.
 - Step 31- Open group policy and set lock-out threshold for login attempts.
 - Step 32- Go back into DC-1 and reset password from account we used to test lockout policy.
 - Step 33- Log back in with account we are were using and check out the event viewer to see the activity.
 Overview Complete!